Surgery to remove the lymph nodes in your neck

 Shoulder stiffness and arm weakness

-A thinner, shrunken and stiff neck
+A thinner and shrunken neck

 Your neck will look thinner and shrunken if you have had the sternocleidomastoid muscle removed.